 Many experts don’t feel that intervention is an effective way to help an alcoholic, acknowledging the most successful treatments are those where the alcoholic has a real desire to seek help for their problem rather than to feel forced into treatment.

-Treatment for Alcoholics There are a several different ways to treat alcoholics and most work best when treatments are combined.
-Initially, in order for treatment to be successful an alcoholic needs to go through detox (a period of not drinking to break the physical dependency on alcohol.)
+There are several different ways to treat alcoholics and most work best when treatments are combined.
+Initially, in order for treatment to be successful, an alcoholic needs to go through detox (a period of not drinking to break the physical dependency on alcohol.)
 This should be done under a doctors supervision.

 For those really wanting to help an alcoholic family member or friend, seeking your own counseling is advisable as it is believed that in order for the alcoholic to get and remain sober, those around them need to make changes and get healthy as well.

 If you or someone you love is suffering from alcoholism talk to your family doctor and find out more about where and how to help those suffering from alcoholism.